ARC4CFD/arc4cfd.github.io/src/content/docs/section2/part1.md

 2. test
 :::

+##CFD and HPC
-Computational Fluid Dynamics (CFD) is the study of fluid dynamics through the numerical solution of the equations governing their motion.
-The field has a broad user base in many disciplines in science and technology.
-Most common CFD solvers rely on the discretized solution of the Navier-Stokes equations, although other approaches such as Lagrangian based methods, or lattice Boltzmann methods can also be used.
-The strong nonlinearity and the multiscale nature of fluid and associated multi-physics phenomena result in the definition of computational problems with a high-degree of freedom, thus benefiting from high-performance computing.
+Computational Fluid Dynamics (CFD) is the study of fluids through the numerical solution of the equations governing their motion.
+Most common CFD solvers rely on the discretized solution of the Navier-Stokes (NS) equations.
+Although other approaches such as Lagrangian based  or lattice Boltzmann methods are increasingly being advanced, this course will specifically target the use of *classical CFD* methods based on the solution of the discretized Navier-Stokes equations using conventional finite volume methods.
+It should be noted that many of the concepts discussed herein are directly transferable to other types of numerical methods and approaches.

+The strong nonlinearity in the Navier-Stokes equations result in fluid mechanics problems having a multiscale nature, especially in the case of turbulent flows.
+Additionally, fluid dynamics problems are combined with additional to multiphysics phenomena (heat transfer, acoustics, combustion, multi-phase problems), greatly complexifying the already challenging underlying fluid dynamics problem.
+For these reasons, CFD problems require a high-spatial and temporal resolution to resolve these coupled phenomena over the wide scales of interest.
+Thus the field of CFD is particularly well suited for *high-performance* computing applications.

+##Why use CFD on HPC